Kata Agent Team

 Coordination Channels

-Discussion Open questions before they become decisions — RFCs, cross-policy Until resolved into spec / wiki
+Discussion Open questions before they become decisions Open until resolved into spec or wiki ghbridgekata-dispatch

 Metrics

-Agents record time-series data to wiki/metrics/{agent}/{domain}/{YYYY}.csv after each run.
-The kata-metrics skill defines the CSV schema (six fields: date, metric, value, unit, run, note), storage convention, and metric design.
+Agents record time-series data to wiki/metrics/{skill}/{YYYY}.csv after each run.
+The CSV schema (six fields: date, metric, value, unit, run, note), storage convention, and metric design are documented in KATA.md § Metrics.
 The storyboard meeting answers "what is the actual condition now?" with numbers, not narratives, and XmR process behavior charts distinguish stable processes from special-cause reactions.

 Authentication